-Performing a cyber security risk analysis helps your company identify, manage, and safeguard data, information, and assets that could be vulnerable to a cyberattack.
+Risk analysis is the process of identifying, reviewing, and analyzing any existing or potential cybersecurity risks that could negatively impact a business.
+Performing a cybersecurity risk analysis helps your company identify, manage, and safeguard data, information, and assets that could be vulnerable to a cyber attack.
 Such analysis helps you identify systems and resources, determine the risk, and create a plan for security controls that can help protect your company.

 Document how resources are used and how they connect.
 List data types, departments with access to systems, and vendors that touch network resources and information.
 Note how information and data travel through the network and what components they touch along the way.